Skip to main content

 • The reason(s) for declaring the property to be surplus.
 The reasons for selling the property should be specific and verifiable.

-• In the case of surplus city equipment, the resolution should refer to the make, model, serial number, and age of each item proposed for sale.
+• In the case of surplus municipal equipment, the resolution should refer to the make, model, serial number, and age of each item proposed for sale.
 Additionally, automobiles should be referred to by the Vehicle Identification Number (VIN) and the approximate mileage of the vehicle.

 Prior to the Sale

-While there are no state laws regulating a municipality’s authority to advertise and sell surplus property, care must still be taken to assure that the city has the legal right to sell the items proposed for classification as surplus property.
+While there are no state laws regulating a municipality’s authority to advertise and sell surplus property, care must still be taken to assure that the municipality has the legal right to sell the items proposed for classification as surplus property.
 To prevent trouble after the sale, the following sources should be checked before seeking the board’s approval for the sale:

 • State Statutes.
-State law generally recognizes the city’s authority to decide what constitutes surplus property.
+State law generally recognizes the municipality’s authority to decide what constitutes surplus property.
 But every municipal official and employee needs to be aware of Tennessee Code Annotated § 6-54-125, which makes it unlawful for any municipal official or employee to purchase surplus property from their municipality except by means of a bid at a public auction.
 This prohibition extends for six months after the employee or official leaves office.
 Violation is a Class A misdemeanor.

 • Contracts and Agreements with Other Parties.
-You should be aware that contracts may exist that preclude the city from selling certain properties that were acquired by means of donations or grants.
+You should be aware that contracts may exist that preclude the municipality from selling certain properties that were acquired by means of donations or grants.
 Certain pieces of equipment purchased with grant funds might be complicated to sell.
 The terms of the grant may either prohibit the sale or require that the sale proceeds are shared with the grantor.
-It would be wise to review the grant documents signed by the city prior to offering such equipment for sale.
+It would be wise to review the grant documents signed by the municipality prior to offering such equipment for sale.